 , now occupied by a restaurant.
 The original adobe was built in 1835 by Francisco Lopez.
 Lopez added rooms to the home as his family grew, and called it La Casa Larga ("The Long House").

-At the end of the block, look across Mason Street to the Old Town General Store
+At the end of the block, look across Mason Street at the building now used by Threads of the Past

 Mason Street School